QuTech-Delft/OpenQL/tests/qisa-as/README.md

 Also, the quantum instructions themselves are not fully specified and are subject to revisal.

-The solution found is to have the specification of the opcodes of the classic instructions and that of the quantum instructions (instruction and opcode) into a text file (`qisa_instructions.dbpd`).
+The solution found is to have the specification of the opcodes of the classic instructions and that of the quantum instructions (instruction and opcode) into a text file (`qisa_opcodes.qmap`).
 This file is processed during build time, and generates the appropriate cpp, bison and flex input files.
 The generated files are put in the build directory.
 They are: `qisa_parser.yy`, `qisa_lexer.l` and `qisa_opcode_defs.inc`.
 The input files needed to generate those files are:

-* `qisa_instructions.dbpd` Contains the opcode definitions for the classic instructions and the quantum instructions (declared using several formats).
+* `qisa_opcodes.qmap` Contains the opcode definitions for the classic instructions and the quantum instructions (declared using several formats).
 Refer to this file for more information.
 * `qisa_parser.tmpl` Contains the grammars for the qisa-as assembler.
 * `qisa_lexer.tmpl` Contains the syntax definition for the qisa-as assembler.

-`qisa_instructions.dbpd` is processed by a Python script, which uses string templates.
+`qisa_opcodes.qmap` is processed by a Python script, which uses string templates.
 One peculiarity of using Python's string template substitution is that `$$` stands for an escaped dollar sign.
 The net result of this is that every occurrence of `$$` in the template file is converted to a single `$`.
 Normally this is not a problem, but in the Bison parser language, this `$$` construct has to be used.